thunderbird/webext-support/scripts/notifyTools/README.md

 ## Objective

-This script is intened to be used together with the WindowListener API (WL API v1.46 or later) or BootstrapLoader API (BL API v 1.12).
+This script is intened to be used together with the NotifyTools API (WL API v1.0 or later).

-The WL API and the BL API provide a `notifyExperiment()` method, which allows to send data from your WebExtension's background page to any privileged script running in any of your Experiments.
+The NotifyTools API provides a `notifyExperiment()` method, which allows to send data from your WebExtension's background page to any privileged script running in any of your Experiments.
 The recieving script must include `notifyTools.js` and register a listener.
 The value returned by the registered listener is passed back as the return value of `notifyExperiment(data)` (as a Promise).